avocardow/qas-portal/README.md

 - Do not enable verbose or debug flags (e.g., `set -x`) in run steps, as this may expose commands and environment variables.
 - Always use the `env:` block or `secrets` context to reference credentials rather than embedding them directly in commands.

+## Theming

+The application supports both Light and Dark themes.
+Use the Theme Switcher control in the header (next to your profile icon) to toggle between themes.
+Your preference is persisted in localStorage and automatically applied on subsequent visits.

 ## Changelog

 ### Version 2.1.1 - [March 25, 2025]